ShlomiRex/nes-emulator-java/README.md

 This is my attempt to create basic NES emulator in Java.

-My goal is to not to look at other's code, but to understand on the high-level the NES architecture and create it in Rust.
+My goal is to not to look at other's code, but to understand on the high-level the NES architecture and create it in Java.

 # Screenshots